AgalmicVentures/Werk/README.md

 ### Math
 A wide variety of math components are included:
 * `ContinuousEma`: Calculate an EMA with a continuous value.
+* `DiscreteDistribution`: Calculates statistics about a weighted set of ordered values, including probability information.
 * `DiscreteEma`: Calculate an EMA with discrete steps.
 * `OrderStatistics`: Calculate fractiles and other order statistics on a set of samples.